-Life Coaching and Counseling staff members are here to offer support to students during this time of new experiences and growth.
+Our counselors are here to offer support to students during this time of new experiences and growth.
 We can help students better understand their individual patterns of interacting with others as well as time management styles to help them maximize their own resources.
+People with stronger support networks and effective time-management approaches report a greater sense of well-being.
+People who learn to handle stress, sadness, and anxiety more effectively are happier and more productive individuals.
+Having a positive self-image and good sense of self-worth in one's reserves can greatly assist the students' decision-making processes and enhance their sense of comfort.
+Uncovering the obstacles to self-esteem can prove beneficial for anyone.
 Addressing these kinds of concerns earlier in the academic career can help most students have a more satisfying college experience.

-At Clarke University, seeking help when concerns have become overwhelming is a sign of strength and integrity, rather than an admission of failure.
+Seeking help when concerns have become overwhelming is a sign of strength and integrity, rather than an admission of failure.
 We commit to helping our students determine the best course to achieve their desired life.
+Our services are educational and supportive.
 If the student's needs ever exceed the scope of the services we provide, we will do our best to assist in making a referral to appropriate mental health, substance abuse, or other off-campus resources as needed.